-A quick Pintrest or Google image search turns up several greenhouse designs using old trampolines as the frame.
+A quick Pinterest or Google image search turns up several greenhouse designs to repurpose an old trampoline as the frame.
 These greenhouses can use half the hoop frame as supports, or the frame can be quartered and the greenhouse can sit against the side of the house.

 Most designs can be built with just a few items.
 Many use plastic Poly sheeting, also known as 6 mil (or 6 mm) Poly film.
 Be sure to get a film that is thick enough for this application so it won’t tear.

 Designs usually call for screws and wood to create the door and window and secure the frame.
 If you use the two halves to build a tunnel style greenhouse you will not need to cut the steel as most trampolines come apart in the middle.

 You will need a drill for inserting screws and a saw for cutting wood.

 This project will take a little elbow grease but looks like a very rewarding task and a smart way to use an old trampoline.

 The thing I love about using the trampoline as a chicken coop is how versatile the designs are.
 Some folks kept the project simple and left the trampoline standing and simply surrounded the frame and over the top with chicken wire.

 The trampoline top is replaced with chicken wire and the chickens simply live under the trampoline frame.
 Some designs do not call for removing the trampoline top – that makes this project even easier.